nodejs/nodejs.org/apps/site/pages/en/learn/typescript/publishing.md

 //    ^^^ Type 'string' is not assignable to type 'number'.
 ```

-TypeScript has warned you that the above code will not behave as intended, just like a unit test warns you code does not behave as intended.
+TypeScript has warned that the above code will not behave as intended, just like a unit test warns that code does not behave as intended.

 Your IDE (ex VS Code) likely has built-in support for TypeScript, displaying errors as you work.
 If not, and/or you missed those, CI will have your back.